JuliaOpt/MathProgBase.jl/doc/conic.rst

     in column-major form (lower triangle) or equivalently row-major form (upper triangle).

-.. function:: getconicsolution(m::AbstractMathProgModel)

-    If the solve was successful, returns the optimal solution vector :math:`x`.

 .. function:: getconicdual(m::AbstractMathProgModel)

     If the solve was successful, returns the optimal dual solution vectors :math:`(y,s)` as a tuple.